 However, since the cabin was built in the '40's, there is still much to do.
-The roof and flooring are both in need of renovation.
+We were losing vast amounts of heat through both the roof and floor, thus this fall (2018) we renovated the roof.
+Next year, we intend to renovate the flooring .
 The handicapped accessible bathroom still needs a working water supply and toilet.
 The two outbuildings have yet to be touched.
 In order to accomplish these projects, we will continue to need your help.
 Your Pick.
 Click.
-Give donations go a long ways towards the purchase of building materials and supplies.
+Give. donations go a long ways towards the purchase of building materials and supplies for these projects.

 Thank you for your support!